Doonesbury by Garry Trudeau for September 06, 2015

 38. Missing large

-jrfranks about 9 years ago
+jrfranks over 9 years ago

 Sounds like they should have gotten an education likely to get them a REAL job.
 My lodge brothers who went to community college have made good livings as electricians, plumbers, and HVAC.
 Who works on your car?